The player has made 130-plus Test appearances for Australia.

 ALSO READ:

-Following the first two red-ball fixtures against the West Indies, the batting disaster of the World Test Championship (WTC) 2025 runners-up, Australia, also continued in the latest match at the Sabina Park, Jamaica.
-After electing to bat first, the Aussie openers once again failed to put up a crucial stand and were dismissed for 23 and 17 runs under 32 overs.
+Following the first two red-ball fixtures against the West Indies, the batting disaster of the World Test Championship (WTC) 2025 runners-up, Australia, also continued in the latest match at Sabina Park, Jamaica.
+After electing to bat first, the Aussie openers once again failed to put up a crucial stand.
+They were dismissed for 23 and 17 runs under 32 overs.

-Cameron Green scored a gritty 46 following his 52 in the last match, while Steve Smith, the top-scorer of the innings, was dismissed for just two runs short of a half-century.
+Cameron Green scored a gritty 46 following his 52 in the last match.
+Steve Smith, the top scorer of the innings, was dismissed for just two runs short of a half-century.
 Shamar Joseph continued his brilliance against Australia to bag another four-fer in the match.
-Furthermore, three-wicket hauls from Jayden Seales and Justin Greaves folded them for just 225.
+Furthermore, three-wicket hauls from Jayden Seales and Justin Greaves folded Australia for just 225.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.